dianacgaona/solo_project/mvp/README.md

 # Minimum Viable Product

-Cloneterest is a clone of Pinterest I built using JavaScript and React/Redux.
+Poshpin is a clone of Pinterest I built using JavaScript and React/Redux.

 In a month period, this app will, at the least, do the following: